Problem

 Approach 4: COALESCE() Function

-The COALESCE() function is used to return the first non-NULL value/expression among its arguments.
+The COALESCE() function returns the first non-NULL value/expression among its arguments.
 In this approach we will build a query to get the row count from each of the individual tables with UNION ALL to combine the results and run the entire query.

 The T-SQL query below uses the COALESCE() function to iterate through each of the tables to dynamically build a query to capture the row count from each of the tables (individual COUNT queries combined using UNION ALL) and provides the row counts for all the tables in a database.